 Members of Ballinasloe Credit Union can apply at any time of the year to serve as a volunteer on the committees of Ballinasloe Credit Union.
-To do so, all that is initially required is to complete the Volunteers Application Form that is available in the Credit Union office.
+To do so, all that is initially required is to complete the Volunteers Application Form, available on the Credit Union website www.ballinasloecreditunion.ie

 A member of the Credit Union Staff or the Nomination Committee would be pleased to meet with any member considering volunteering to discuss what is involved in being a volunteer at Ballinasloe Credit Union and answer any questions.